AdobeDocs/experience-manager-assets-essentials.en/help/using/search.md

 You can add brand logo and background image to your search first homepage.
 Execute the following steps:

 1. Navigate to **[!UICONTROL Background and Logo image]** section under **[!UICONTROL Homepage]**.
-1. Click **[!UICONTROL Select]** to browse images from existing assets repository.
+1. Click **[!UICONTROL Replace]** to browse images from existing assets repository.
 1. Click **[!UICONTROL Save]**.
 [Preview](#preview-configured-homepage) the changes to go over the modifications.

 ### Preview configured homepage {#preview-configured-homepage}

-You can preview to check the layout and formatting of the search first page.
+You can preview to check the layout and formatting of the search first homepage.
 Using **[!UICONTROL Preview]**, you can fix the layout or make modifications as per the requirement.
 To preview the configured homepage, execute the steps below:

 1. Click **[!UICONTROL General Settings]** and select **[!UICONTROL Search first]**.
 1. Navigate to **[!UICONTROL Customize search first homepage]** and click **[!UICONTROL Preview]**.
 Toggle through **[!UICONTROL Dark theme]** button to preview homepage in dark or light theme.